NaodDejene/Vpn-Usage-Setup/README.md

 <p><b>Step 2:</b> Sign Up for and Connect to Proton VPN<br/>
 - On your host machine, sign up for the free plan from Proton VPN:
   <a href="https://account.protonvpn.com/signup?plan=free&language=en" target="_blank">Proton VPN Signup</a>.<br/>
-- In the virtual machine, install the Proton VPN client.<br/>
+- When your In the virtual machine, install the Proton VPN client.<br/>
 - Log into your account and connect to a VPN server in a third location, such as Japan.<br/>
 - Visit <a href="https://whatismyipaddress.com/" target="_blank">whatismyipaddress.com</a> again and save the VPN-assigned IP to your file.
 </p>